JohnnyElectronic/EMF_Meters/10_LED_EMF_Meter_Replica/README.md

 An ATTiny is used to control the DFPlayer sound board and the analog meter deflection.
 Programming is done through either a ICSP or UPDI programming interface depending on version.

+Check out the documents folder for more details.

 ## Purchasing
 [Visit my Tindie Store](https://www.tindie.com/stores/johnnyelectronic/)